wq2012/awesome-diarization/CONTRIBUTING.md

 ### Dataset

-A dataset must contain utterances with multiple speakers, and each utterance must have time-stamped speaker annotations.
+A diarization dataset must contain utterances with multiple speakers **speaking in turn**, and each utterance must have **time-stamped speaker annotations**.